dgkontopoulos/dgkontopoulos.github.io/_pages/about.md

 My research spans <b>levels of biological organization</b> (from molecules to ecosystems),
 <b>taxonomic groups</b> (from microbes to birds and mammals),
 <b>timescales</b> (from seconds to millions of years), and
-<b>methodological approaches</b> (e.g., ecoinformatics, phylogenetic comparative methods,
+<b>approaches</b> (e.g., ecoinformatics, phylogenetic comparative methods,
-comparative genomics, machine learning).
+genomics, fieldwork, experiments).

 <br><br>

-I am currently a <b>postdoctoral fellow</b> at the
+I am currently a <b>Walter Benjamin Postdoctoral Fellow</b> at UCLA, kindly funded by the <a href='https://www.dfg.de/en'>German Research Foundation</a>.
-<a href="https://tbg.senckenberg.de/hillerlab/">Hiller group of LOEWE-TBG</a>,
-investigating the genomic, physiological, and ecological drivers of torpor across birds and mammals.
-Prior to this, I did a PhD at Imperial College London (primarily supervised by <a href="https://pawarlab.org">Samraat Pawar</a>), in which I mainly examined how microbial growth rate responds to changes in temperature across species and environments.
+Here, I work with <a href='https://pinterwollmanlab.eeb.ucla.edu/'>Noa Pinter-Wollman</a> to investigate how the social behavior of ants responds to changes in temperature.

+<br><br>

+Prior to this, I was an EMBO Postdoctoral Fellow at <a href='https://tbg.senckenberg.de/hillerlab/'>Michael Hiller's group</a>, working on the evolution of torpor across mammals and birds.
+My PhD was on the thermal adaptation of microbes (mainly), under the supervision of
+<a href='https://profiles.imperial.ac.uk/s.pawar'>Samraat Pawar</a>,
+<a href='https://www.biology.ox.ac.uk/people/tim-barraclough'>Tim Barraclough</a>,
+and <a href='https://profiles.imperial.ac.uk/c.prentice'>Colin Prentice</a>.

 <br><br>
 For more information, click on the tabs at the top of this page.